 Nukui Tsugumune served as a bushō during the Sengoku period.
 He was a retainer of the Noto-Hatakeyama clan.
 Tsugumune received one of the characters in his name from his lord, Hatakeyama Yoshitsugu.

 The Nukui clan originated from Fujiwara no Toshihito, a noble and bushō from the early Heian period in the tenth century affiliated with the Uona branch of the Fujiwara-Hokke lineage.
-The Nukui were a kokujin, or provincial landowner, in Noto.
+The Nukui were kokujin, or provincial landowners, in Noto.

 Thereafter, Tsugumune formed a faction to oppose Yoshitsuna, comprised of Tsugumune’s uncles, Tsugumoto and Tsunasada, and the Noto-Miyake clan who had deep ties with the Nukui.
 The faction backed a member of the clan named Hatakeyama Harutoshi to launch a rebellion, but Tsugumune died in the ensuing battles, an event known as the Kōji Rebellion.